Table of Contents

 4. How many coworking spaces are in the United States?

-In 2019, there were a total of 19,000 coworking spaces in the world.
-Only about 6,900 of those offices are located in the United States.
-Asia-Pacific remains the hot spot for coworking spaces with over 11,000 locations.
+According to our coworking statistics, in 2019, there were a total of 19,400 coworking spaces in the world.
+Only about 6,200 of those offices are located in the United States.
+Asia-Pacific, which includes China and India, is the world’s largest coworking region.